Top 22 NBA Players Who Didn’t Go To College

 The “Black Mamba,” as he would soon be called, played basketball professionally between 1996 and 2016.
 And as a shooting guard, he won five NBA championships, two Finals MVP, 2008 Most Valuable Player, four All-Star game MVP, and many more accolades.
 An interesting fact about the 6”6 basketballing machine is that he was the first-ever guard to get drafted straight from high school.

 He destroyed the Raptors in 2006 by dropping 81 points on the night.
-This was the second highest score for any player in a single game (Wilt Chamberlain was no. 1 after scoring 100 points 1962).
+This was the second-highest score for any player in a single game (Wilt Chamberlain was no. 1 after scoring 100 points in 1962).
 Kobe was also the oldest player to score 60 points in an NBA game at age 37 years and 234 days.

-Even in the afterlife, Kobe Bryant’s intense work ethics and perseverance serve as motivating factors for millions of fans all over the world.
-He was just as hardworking off the court, and as an executive producer, he won an oscar in 2018 for the Best Animated Short Film, Dear Basketball – a movie based on his poem.
+Even in the afterlife, Kobe Bryant’s intense work ethic and perseverance serve as motivating factors for millions of fans all over the world.
+He was just as hardworking off the court, and as an executive producer, he won an Oscar in 2018 for the Best Animated Short Film, Dear Basketball – a movie based on his poem.

 The secret of his success: